michipase/Elaborato_Docker-Kubernetes/README.md

 ingress.networking.k8s.io/mywebserver-ingress   nginx   192.168.59.100.nip.io   192.168.59.100   80      98s
 ```

-The used YAML created a pod called "mywebserver" which allow traffic from port 80 (used by HTTP protocol) which looks like it is served using an nginx proxy.
+The used YAML created a pod called "mywebserver" which allows traffic from port 80 (used by HTTP protocol) and appears to be served using an nginx proxy.

 # Test 2
-Since HTTP server is used to serve resurced and usually website, we can use curl to make a GET request to our new server.
+Since an HTTP server is used to serve resources and usually websites, we can use curl to make a GET request to our new server.
 ```console
 x@y:~/docker-kubernetes-univr$ curl http://192.168.59.100.nip.io
 This is my Ingress/nginx test